PengKevinZheng/JSP/README.md

 Implicit Objects and their corresponding classes:

-1. out: This is used for writing content to the client (browser).
+1.out: This is used for writing content to the client (browser).
 It has several methods which can be used for properly formatting output message to the browser and for dealing with the buffer.

     void print()